 This video walks through a more thorough discounted cash flow ("DCF") model.
 In this video we will use an integrated financial statement model to perform a DCF analysis of a company.
 Please select the HD option to view at high resolution.

-Vice President at a private equity firm.
-Previously worked for Rabobank International's Mergers & Acquisitions group in New York, and for JPMorgan in South America.
+Previously Vice President at a private equity firm.
+Worked for Rabobank International's Mergers & Acquisitions group in New York, and for JPMorgan in South America.

 Peter received his B.A. in economics from the University of Pennsylvania.